chrisaugust/homepage/_posts/2025-03-05-how-to-design-a-meditation-practice.md

     mindfulness and investigation of mind states -- hindrances, awakening factors

 2 hours fine material jhanas:
-    1st jhana: piti and sukkha
+    1st jhana -- piti and sukkha
-    2nd jhana: sukkha predominates over piti, upekkha is growing in strength, no more discursive thought 3rd jhana: sukkha and upekkha, piti fading out: "And furthermore, with the fading of rapture, he remains equanimous, mindful, & alert, and senses pleasure with the body.
+    2nd jhana -- sukkha predominates over piti, upekkha is growing in strength, no more discursive thought 3rd jhana -- sukkha and upekkha, piti fading out: "And furthermore, with the fading of rapture, he remains equanimous, mindful, & alert, and senses pleasure with the body.
 He enters & remains in the third jhana, of which the Noble Ones declare, 'Equanimous & mindful, he has a pleasant abiding.'
-    4th jhana: upekkha (equanimity): "He sits, permeating the body with a pure, bright awareness, so that there is nothing of his entire body unpervaded by pure, bright awareness."
+    4th jhana -- upekkha (equanimity): "He sits, permeating the body with a pure, bright awareness, so that there is nothing of his entire body unpervaded by pure, bright awareness."

 1 hour formless jhanas:
-    5th jhana: boundless space; look for the boundaries of the body, and experience the absence of any such boundary 6th jhana: boundless consciousness; turn awareness towards the mind which is aware of boundless space
+    5th jhana -- boundless space; look for the boundaries of the body, and experience the absence of any such boundary 6th jhana --boundless consciousness; turn awareness towards the mind which is aware of boundless space

 after each jhana, reflecting: "this too is conditioned, fabricated, un-ownable, bound to cease, ultimately unsatisfying"

+(this is as far/deep as I can go with concentration, but there are [additional jhanas](https://en.wikipedia.org/wiki/Dhyana_in_Buddhism) to cultivate )

 30 minutes
 inclining the mind towards the Unconditioned/Deathless, that from which conditioned phenomena arise, and to which they return